Why “scaling” is necessary

 Remember, by scaling, you are not giving away free points; you are trying to account for the difference in difficulty from one test to the next.

 Scaling Different Versions of the Same Test How to adapt the Kennedy method when using different versions of the same test in your class.

 Appendix: An analysis of the Square Root Curve – A Calculus Exercise

 For the function .

-- Determine the percentage score(s), P, that receives the least points using this method.
+- Determine the percentage score(s), P, which receives the least points using this method.
 Justify your answer.

-- Determine the percentage score(s), P, that receives the most points using this method.
+- Determine the percentage score(s), P, which receives the most points using this method.
 Justify your answer.

 - At the value found in 2, what is the slope of the line tangent to the graph of ?

 - Compare your answer for 3 to the slope of S = P. Why must this be so?
 Is it related to the MVT?

 - Since the Square Root curve lies above the percentage curve all the values receive some increase except the end points (P = 0 and P = 100) which receive no increase.